Peter van Wijmen: Early life and career

 Van Wijmen was born on 1 September 1938 in the municipality of Ginneken en Bavel, the son of W.J.I. van Wijmen, a lawyer and professor, and F.W.Th.M.
 Truijen.
 His grandfather P.W.H.
 Truyen served in the House of Representatives.
 Van Wijmen went to the Roman Catholic primary school in nearby Breda and completed his high school education at the O.L.
 Vrouwe Lyceum gymnasium between 1950 and 1956 in the same city.
 After completing high school he started studying Dutch law at the Catholic University of Nijmegen the same year, graduating in 1962.

 The same year he graduated Van Wijmen started working as lawyer for the law firm Van Wijmen Nouwen which later became Van Wijmen en Koedam Advocaten.
 In 1982 he earned his doctorate in jurisprudence at Utrecht University.

-He was chamberlain to Queen Beatrix of the Netherlands for the province of North Brabant between April 1989 and 19 May 1998, and he served as an honorary chamberlain since.
+Wijmen was chamberlain to Queen Beatrix of the Netherlands for the province of North Brabant between April 1989 and 19 May 1998, and he served as an honorary chamberlain since.

 Politics

 In the 1998 Dutch general election Van Wijmen was elected to the House of Representatives for the Christian Democratic Appeal (CDA).
 In the House he was the party spokesperson for nature policy.
 He also dealt with justice, public housing, spatial planning, constitutional planning and environmental issues.

 In 2000 he introduced a law proposal together with fellow CDA member Clémence Ross-van Dorp which would allow for female inheritance of noble titles.
 The proposal was withdrawn in 2002.
 In 2001 he introduced a law proposal that would allow municipalities more options to counteract instances in which other parties dodged a law that gave municipalities land with first priority rights.
 The proposal was introduced together with Staf Depla (PvdA) and Francisca Ravestein (D66).
 The proposal became law in 2002.

-His term in the House ended on 23 May 2002.
+Wijmen's term in the House ended on 23 May 2002.
 He however kept following the policies of his party closely.
 In 2003 he criticized the plan of the CDA-lead cabinet of Jan Peter Balkenende to include private land owners and farmers in the management of the Ecologische hoofdstructuur (Ecological Mainstructure).
 He also criticized CDA state secretary Henk Bleker, who served in the First Rutte cabinet, and ended the completion of the Ecologische hoofdstructuur.